 In the above example, I searched for “green t-shirts” and you can see it is highlighted in the meta descriptions in the search results.
 This kind of optimization means more clicks and more sales.

-8. Write longer content
+8. Create longer cornerstone content

 Writing content of a sufficient length should be a key part of your content strategy.
 If you’re struggling for resources to actually write content, it’s worth considering guest posts from either customers, brand advocates, or freelance writers.